codevcn/extensions/upload-files-server/preface.md

 - Keep the chat box at a comfortable height
 - Use the file sharing feature for quick file distribution
 - Monitor the user count for active participants

+## Personal Notes
+- Zip file used to compress all files and folders of the server